javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 ## transition-delay

 In `transition-delay` we can specify the delay *before* the animation.
-For instance, if  `transition-delay: 1s`, then the animation starts 1 second after the property change.
+For instance, if `transition-delay` is `1s` and `transition-duration` is 2s, then the animation starts 1 second after the property change and the total duration will be 2 seconds.

 Negative values are also possible.
 Then the animation starts from the middle.
 For instance, if `transition-duration` is `2s`, and the delay is `-1s`, then the animation takes 1 second and starts from the halfway point.